Last Updated 5 days ago

 Brihadeeswarar Temple, Thanjavur, Tamil Nadu

 The Brihadeeswarar Temple, also known as the Big Temple, is a Hindu temple dedicated to Lord Shiva located in Thanjavur, Tamil Nadu, India.
+In the race for the top 100+ most ancient temples in India, The Brihadeeswarar Temple, Thanjavur, Tamil Nadu stands at the 1st position.
 Here are some details about this iconic temple

 The Brihadeeswarar Temple stands as a testament to the rich cultural and architectural legacy of ancient India and continues to be a source of spiritual inspiration and awe for visitors from around the world.